getsheked/NHL7Seg/README.md

       1. https://github.com/getsheked/NHL7Seg/blob/main/README.md

-      2. set if you want a 24hr or 12hr (AM/PM) Clock. set the paramater in config to 1 for 24hr and 0 for 12.
+      2. Set if you want a 24hr or 12hr (AM/PM) clock.
+Set the paramater in config to 1 for 24hr and 0 for 12.

-      3.

       4. Setup Config Timezone
-           Eastern: 5
-           Central: 6
-           Mountian: 7
-           Pacific: 8
-          For another time zone, enter the utc offset, currently it only works for areas with negative utc offsets.
+        Enter the UTC (Coordinated Universal Time) offset.
+For North America, this is usually -5 for EST, -6 for CST, -7 for MST, and -8 for PST.
+        If you are in a different timezone, you can find your offset here: https://www.timeanddate.com/time/map/ Make sure to check for any daylight savings time changes, as these will affect your offset.

-      5. Setup teams in config file, enter your teams abbrev and ID in the file.
+      5. Setup teams in config file.
+        Enter the team you want to track and show up on the scoreboard in the config file.
         Anaheim Ducks: ANA 24
         Boston Bruins: BOS 6
         Buffalo Sabers: BUF 7